pybricks/pybricks-projects/sets/spike/prime-core/hand-controlled-grabber/index.md

 This program is for the Hand-Controlled Grabber in the [Invention Squad: Super Clean-Up](https://education.lego.com/en-us/lessons/prime-invention-squad/super-cleanup) lesson unit.

-The program requires PyBricks v3 firmware installed on the Prime Hub.
+The program requires Pybricks v3 firmware installed on the Prime Hub.

 The programming code is as follows: